 Estate Plans Are More Than Just a Will

 A complete estate plan is usually more than just a will.
 Your estate plan might include several documents such as:

-- Last Will and Testament: This keystone estate planning document directs the disposition of your real and personal property, as well as names an executor to oversee the administration of you estate.
-A will may also leave specific gifts to certain people, or provide for gifts to charity or give instructions about how your remains should be buried or cremated.
+- Last Will and Testament: Your will tells how your real estate (called “real property” by lawyers) and personal property should be divided.
+It also names an executor to oversee the administration of your estate.
+A will may also leave specific gifts to certain people, provide for gifts to charity or give instructions about how your remains should be buried or cremated.

-- Power of Attorney for Children: For some couples, a kids’ power of attorney is a necessary component of the estate planning portfolio, as it appoints a relative or close family friend to serve in the role of guardian of their child.
-The document also allows parents to disqualify certain individuals that are not to serve as guardian under any circumstances.
+- Power of Attorney for Children: For some couples, a kids’ power of attorney is a necessary part of the estate planning portfolio.
+It appoints a relative or a close family friend to serve in the role of guardian of their child.
+The document also allows parents to protect their kids by listing certain people who are never to serve as guardian under any circumstances.

-At the Law Office of L. Taylor McPherson, we offer a wide range of estate planning services, including estate planning packages, individual document drafting, and emergency or bedside estate planning if necessary.
-For custom client approach, or to discuss changes needed to a current plan, please call 817-502-1144 to get started.
+At The Law Office of L. Taylor McPherson, we offer a wide range of estate planning services, including estate planning packages, individual document drafting, and emergency or bedside estate planning, if necessary.
+To get started, please call us at 817-668-0506 or contact us online.